AI agent memory: in-context, episodic, semantic, procedural

 TL;DR

 - Why does my AI agent forget everything between sessions?
-LLMs are stateless - every API call resets the context window to blank.
-Memory requires external systems built on top of the model; nothing persists automatically.
+LLMs are stateless.
+Every API call resets the context window.
+Memory has to be built on top of the model; nothing persists by itself.

 - What are the four types of agent memory?
-In-context (active during one inference), episodic (timestamped log of what happened), semantic (persistent facts retrieved via RAG), and procedural (behavioral rules baked into system prompts or versioned instruction files).
+In-context (what's in the request right now), episodic (a timestamped log of what happened), semantic (persistent facts retrieved via RAG), procedural (behavioral rules baked into prompts or versioned instruction files).

 - Which framework handles memory best out of the box?
-CrewAI gives the most batteries-included setup (SQLite for task outcomes + ChromaDB RAG for short-term).
-LangGraph gives maximum control via checkpointing + external vector DB integrations.
-AutoGen is the lightest but requires you to wire external storage yourself.
+CrewAI is the most batteries-included (SQLite for task outcomes plus ChromaDB RAG).
+LangGraph gives the most control via checkpointing plus your choice of vector DB.
+AutoGen is the lightest and expects you to wire storage yourself.

-Every call to an LLM API is stateless.
-The model has no access to your previous call, your user's history, or anything that happened outside the tokens you send right now.
-What feels like "memory" during a session is just the conversation history included in that single request's context window.
+Every API call is stateless.
+The model can't see your previous call, the user's history, or anything outside the tokens you put in this request.
+The "memory" that felt so coherent during testing was just the conversation history sitting inside one context window.

 How context windows actually work (and what resets)

-A context window is the full input the model sees during one inference call.
-Everything the agent "knows" about its current task has to fit in there: system prompt, conversation history, tool call results, retrieved documents.
+A context window is the full input the model sees during a single inference.
+Everything the agent knows about the current task fits in there: system prompt, conversation so far, tool call results, retrieved documents.

-When you end a session and start a new one, that context is gone.
-Not degraded, not partially retained.
-Gone.
-The next API call starts with whatever tokens you put in the request.
-If you don't explicitly include yesterday's conversation, the model has no access to it.
+End the session, start a new one, and that context is gone.
+Not faded, not partially retained, gone.
+The next call starts with whatever tokens you put in the request.
+If yesterday's conversation isn't in those tokens, the model has no way to reach it.

-- System prompt - behavior rules, persona, tool definitions
+- System prompt with behavior rules, persona, tool definitions

-- Tool outputs - results from function calls the agent made
+- Outputs from any tool calls the agent has made

-All of this is rebuilt fresh on each call.
-None of it persists automatically.
+All of it rebuilt from scratch on the next call.
+None of it persists by itself.

 Why 1M tokens doesn't solve it

-The obvious workaround: stuff the entire conversation history into a huge context window and the agent effectively has memory.
-For a handful of sessions, that's partially true.
-Three problems kill it at any real scale:
+The obvious workaround: stuff the whole history into a huge context window, and effectively the agent has memory.
+That works for a handful of sessions.
+At any real scale, three things break it.

 - Attentional dilution is real.
-Long-context models handle information buried in the middle of a massive context less reliably than content near the start or end - the "lost in the middle" effect formalized by Liu et al., 2023.
-The model processes your 800K tokens of history; it doesn't weight them evenly.
+Models attend less reliably to content buried in the middle of a long context.
+This is the "lost in the middle" effect formalized by Liu et al., 2023: the model processes your 800K tokens of history, but it doesn't weight them evenly.

-- Cost compounds fast.
-At typical API pricing, a 1M-token context on every agent call is not a viable architecture - especially once you add multiple users or parallel threads.
-Prompt caching (Anthropic, OpenAI, Google) reduces this for the prefix portion that's stable across calls, but it's a discount on a flawed shape, not a fix for it.
+- The cost shape is bad.
+A 1M-token context on every call isn't a viable architecture at typical pricing, and it gets worse fast with multiple users or parallel threads.
+Prompt caching (Anthropic, OpenAI, Google) helps for the stable prefix portion, but that's a discount on a flawed shape, not a fix for it.

-That's why external memory isn't an optimization.
-For any agent that needs to maintain state across sessions, it's a prerequisite.
+So external memory isn't an optimization.
+For any agent that has to maintain state across sessions, it's the prerequisite.

-There isn't one type of agent memory - there are four, and each maps to a different part of the statelessness problem.
-Developers who treat "agent memory" as a single thing to add usually bolt on the wrong one first, then wonder why the agent still goes blank in exactly the way that matters to their users.
+There are four, and each one addresses a different slice of the statelessness problem.
+Treating "agent memory" as a single thing usually means picking the wrong one first, then watching the agent fail in the same way it was failing before, only with more infrastructure.

-Here's the taxonomy that holds up in practice, drawn from the CoALA (Cognitive Architectures for Language Agents) framework by Sumers et al. and how it maps to real implementations.
+The taxonomy that holds up in practice comes from the CoALA framework by Sumers et al. (Cognitive Architectures for Language Agents).
+It maps cleanly onto real implementations.

 In-context: what's active right now

-Think of this as the agent's working desk.
-Everything on the desk is immediately accessible.
-When the session ends, the desk gets swept clean.
+The agent's working desk.
+Everything on it is immediately accessible, and the moment the session ends, the desk gets swept clean.

-In-context memory is the LLM's context window - every token passed to the API on each call.
-System prompt, conversation history, retrieved documents, tool outputs - if it's in the current request, it's in-context.
-No external storage required.
+In-context memory is literally the LLM's context window: every token sitting in the request you're about to send.
+System prompt, conversation so far, retrieved documents, tool outputs.
+If it's in the request, it's in-context.
+No external storage involved.

-The catch: context windows reset with every API call.
-Even a 1M-token window still goes blank when the call ends.
-There's also a subtler problem - attentional dilution.
-Models attend less reliably to content buried deep in a long context.
-Larger windows help, but they don't solve the reset.
+The catch is the reset.
+Context windows blank with every API call, no matter the size.
+There's also the subtler problem of attentional dilution.
+Models attend less reliably to content buried deep in a long context, so larger windows help at the margin but don't fix the underlying reset.

-You already have this.
-Every agent you've built has in-context memory.
+Every agent already has in-context memory by construction.
 The question is whether that's all it has.

 Episodic: what happened and when

-This is what your financial advisor uses when they say: "Last time we rebalanced, you moved out of tech right before the dip - should I apply the same logic now?"
-They're not just recalling a fact.
-They're recalling a specific event - a timestamp, a decision, an outcome.
+This is what a good financial advisor uses when they say "last time we rebalanced you moved out of tech right before the dip, want to apply the same logic now?"
+They're not recalling a fact.
+They're recalling a specific event with a timestamp, a decision, and an outcome attached.

 For agents, episodic memory is a structured log of past interactions.
-Each entry looks something like:
+An entry might look like:

 {